kounch/psxc_xpandr/README.md

 # psxc_xpandr
-A hack to expand and/or replace virtually games on PlayStation Classic using a external USB drive.
+A safe hack to expand and/or replace virtually games of a PlayStation Classic using a external USB drive, with no risk.
+Once you remove the USB drive an make a cold restart, the console works as if nothing was done.

 Features:
+* Minimal modification of PlayStation Classic internal storage
 * Can keep or virtually replace the original installed games
 * Can add new games (loaded from USB drive instead or internal memory)
-* Minimal modification of PlayStation Classic internal storage
 * Extracts automatically most of the needed files when used on a blank USB drive
-* Adds support for access to the console menu using simultaneously the buttons `Select` and `Triangle` of a controller
+* Adds support for access to the console emulator menu using simultaneously the buttons `Select` and `Triangle` of a controller
 * Optionally compatible to play with two controllers, using a USB hub
 * Optional UI modifications support
 * Optional cheats support via cheatpops.db

+*Read this in other languages: [English](README.md), [Español](README.es.md).*

 ## Installation

 Format a compatible USB drive using FAT32 and name it SONY.

 Download the latest release file [from here](https://github.com/kounch/psc_xpandr/releases/latest).
-Unzip its contents and copy the folder `691843bb-62d6-4423-a105-19c06af91a8c` to the root of the drive.
+Unzip its contents and copy, at least, the folder `691843bb-62d6-4423-a105-19c06af91a8c` to the root of the drive.

 Place your game files in numbered directories inside a `games` folder in the root of the drive, as explained [later in this text](#GameINI).